gtscio/apps/README.md

-# GTSC Workbench
+# TWIN Workbench

-This mono-repository contains the Workbench app which demonstrates some of the GTSC framework packages.
+This mono-repository contains the Workbench app which demonstrates some of the TWIN framework packages.

 ## Packages